Samsung came oh so close with the TabPro S.

 I doubt you’d find a single Surface owner that would give up their device for one that didn’t have a stylus - it really makes all the difference to artists, graphics pros and designers.
 It’s great for note taking, too.

 That’s why the new S Pen, updated for 2017 with a chunkier barrel for better grip, makes all the difference in the Galaxy Book.
-It'll come bundled in the box, even though there’s no room inside the tablet to store one.
-It hooks onto the keyboard cover instead - inelegant, yes, but still handy.
+It'll come bundled in the box, even though there’s no room inside either tablet to store one.

-Having everything included in the box means you could happily use it all day for work, then detach the keyboard and binge on Netflix into the early hours - without having to buy all the accessories first.
+The Galaxy Book looks like a tablet I could happily use all day for work, then detach the keyboard and binge on Netflix into the early hours.
+Which is kind of the point.